ianrelecker/cloudterraform/README.md

 ## How It Works

 ### SSH Key Management
-All templates automatically fetch your SSH public keys from GitHub (`https://github.com/YOUR_USERNAME.keys`) and configure them for passwordless SSH access.
-No need to manually manage key pairs!
+VM templates can fetch your SSH public keys from GitHub (`https://github.com/YOUR_USERNAME.keys`) and configure them for passwordless SSH access.
+No need to manually manage key pairs for these modules.

 ### Cloud-init Configuration
 Each VM comes with a `cloud-init.yaml` file that: